Den0702/social-app/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) to see the working application in browser

-[^1]: Users are not registered in the database but the API responds the way as if it's a real registration
+[^1]: Users actually are not registered in the database but the API responds the way as if it's a real registration